magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 people behave the way they do.
 How could they not suffer when they continue to behave in this way?

-These people have [^3] but they don’t see that it’s .
+These people have *micchā-diṭṭhi*[^3] but they don’t see that it’s *micchā-diṭṭhi*.
 Whatever we say, believe in or do which results in suffering is all wrong view.
 If it wasn’t wrong view it wouldn’t result in suffering; we couldn’t cling to suffering, nor to happiness or to any condition at all.
 We would leave things be their natural way, like a flowing stream of water.
 We don’t have to dam it up, we should just let it flow along its natural course.

 The flow of Dhamma is like this, but the flow of the ignorant mind tries to resist the Dhamma in the form of wrong view.
 Suffering is there